tinymce/tinymce-docs/get-started/upload-images.md

 ---
 layout: default
-title: 7.
+title: 07.
 Upload Images
 description: Extend TinyMCE with powerful image uploading capabilities.
-keywords: uploader, uploadImages, image handler
+keywords: uploader uploadImages image handler
 ---

 > Please note, this image upload feature is available for TinyMCE version 4.2 and above.
 Alternatively, the Ephox Power Paste plugin is capable of this functionality in versions of TinyMCE 4.0 and above.